Registered Types

 Static Methods

 A proxy may also define any number of static methods, called as properties of the type object.
-For example, the String type defines the String.join() method, which joins the items in the list into a string with a given delimiter.
+For example, the String type defines the String.join() method, which joins the items in the list into a string with a given delimiter, and the Number type defines a great many math functions as static methods.

 public class StringType extends ProxyType<String> {